 Acknowledgement: Above natural insulation materials were purchased from Groene Bouwmaterialen, which provided splendid support in the selection process.

-Acknowledgement: Bart (2B GlasTechnieken) - without your help and expertise we would not have been familiar with this unique glass and its unique solutions.
+Acknowledgement: Bart (2B GlasTechnieken) - without your help and expertise we would not have been able to explore these unique glass solutions.

-With the insulation tucked behind or inside the wooden strapping and the windows replaced, it's time to cover and finish the interior of our cosy cocoon.
+With the insulation tucked behind or inside the wooden strapping, it's time to cover and finish the interior of our cosy cocoon.

-Final design: The floor will be covered with 6mm thick plywood sheets (Ecoplex, Italy) to even out any bumps or irregularities.
-The living area (front part of the bus) and passway to the back will be finished with a linoleum floor (Forbo, Marmoleum Click) which provides a natural, durable and easy to maintain flooring solution.
+Final design: The subfloor will be covered with 6mm thick plywood sheets (Ecoplex, Italy) to even out any bumps or irregularities.
+As final flooring, we have selected a linoleum based material (Forbo, Marmoleum Click) which provides a natural, durable and easy-to-install flooring solution.

 The walls will be finished with 12mm thick plywood sheets (Ecoplex) whereas for the roof we will use 6mm thick flexible plywood sheets (Ecoplex) to preserve the curvature of the roof structure.